saraozn/tp/docs/UserGuide.md

 **Q**: How do I uninstall PropertyMatch?<br>
 **A**: We are sad to see you go 🙁 PropertyMatch is not installed onto your hard drive, so you only need to delete the folder that contains propertymatch.jar (that is, the home folder of PropertyMatch).

+**Q**: Do I need an active internet connection to use PropertyMatch?
+**A**: No, PropertyMatch is a standalone application that does not require an internet connection to function.
+However, you'll need an internet connection to download it to your machine.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues